 Carob Tree Growing Conditions

-Carob tree grows about 10 meter tall (exceptionally 15 m).
+Carob tree grows about 10 meters tall (exceptionally 15 m).
 It is a dioecious tree, which means each tree bears male or female flowers.
-Carob tree can bear up to 20 F temperature.
+Carob tree can tolerate temperature down to 20 F (-7 C) temperature.

-Carob tree has a thick and twisted trunk with a rough and brown bark.
-Its leaves are oval, dark green and shiny that are 12 to 30 centimeters long.
-Its foliage provides a welcome shade in hot countries.
+It has a thick and twisted trunk with rough and brown bark.
+The leaves are oval, dark green and shiny and 12 to 30 centimeters long.
+The foliage provides welcome shade in hot countries.
 They form a very effective curtain against noise too.

 Growing Carob from Seeds

-The fresh carob tree seeds germinates quickly and easily.
-If you don’t find fresh seeds you can grow it from dry seeds which is scarified and soaked in water until they double in size.
+The fresh carob tree seeds germinate quickly and easily.
+If you don’t find fresh seeds, you can grow it from dry seeds that are scarified and soaked in water until they double in size.
 They can be planted in spring or fall.

 Requirements for Growing Carob Tree

-The carob tree is a tree that grows in many soil types including hillsides with deep sandy soil or loam, even arid.
-It does not tolerate acidic or wet soils but requires good drainage.
+The carob tree grows in difficult positions and poor soil including sloppy hillsides with deep sandy soil or loam, even arid.
+It does not tolerate acidic or wet soils and requires adequate drainage.

-It is resistant to drought.
+It is resistant to drought and grows well in lack of water.
 However, watering must be provided during dry seasons, especially if the tree is grown for its fruit.

 Fertilizer is often unnecessary for carob trees.
-However, a 8-3-9 fertilizer can be applied occasionally to give plant a boost.
+Side dressing the plant with well-rotted manure, twice a year is sufficient.
+Additionally, a dose of 8-3-9 ratio fertilizer can be applied occasionally to give the plant a boost.

-The tree must be pruned regularly so that Growing Carob is durable evergreen tree native to the Mediterranean.
-It has bright, green beautiful foliage, cluster of small flowers and edible pods that are used as cocoa powder substitute.air and light can penetrate.
+The tree must be pruned regularly so that air and light can penetrate.
 Young stems can be removed without affecting the production of carob.
-Also remove the tangled, weak and any damaged or diseased branches.
+Also remove the tangled, weak and any damaged or diseased branches from time to time.